 The Kentucky Bourbon Trail is a collection of bourbon whiskey distilleries.
 Most of the distilleries are located outside of Louisville, near Lexington and Bardstown.
 To get to these, you will either need to rent a car or take a tour.

 However, you can visit seven of the Kentucky Bourbon Trail labels right in Louisville: Bulleit Frontier Whiskey, the Evan Williams Bourbon Experience, Rabbit Hole, Angel’s Envy, Michter’s, Old Forester, and the Jim Beam Urban Stillhouse.
-If you do not have the time to venture out into bourbon country, these three spots offer tastings and tours, giving you the chance to get a taste of the Bourbon Trail.
+If you do not have the time to venture out into bourbon country, these spots offer tastings and tours, giving you the chance to get a taste of the Bourbon Trail.

 Pro Travel Tip: If you are traveling with kids, the Evan Williams Experience gets our top pick.
 Family friendly, this tour illustrates the history of Evan Williams bourbon with videos and a fully immersive experience that kids could find interesting.
 And yes, there’s a bourbon tasting at the end, perfect for the parents.